 The decision to cancel the contract, which was apparently a five-year indefinite delivery, indefinite quantity contract with the Office of the Secretary of Defense, has ruffled a lot of feathers.
 Some argue it’s part of a larger trend by federal agencies to limit independent scientific and technical advice, with Rep. Jim Cooper, D-Tenn., pointing to the Navy’s recent termination of its longstanding Naval Research Advisory Committee.

 But here’s the problem: While a rather novel concept in the 1960s, it’s not so much today.
-No disrespect to members or the work produced; there are plenty of hubs of advanced research and development serving the Pentagon today.
+For one thing, if Jason remains intact, it can still bid for work.
+They just won’t have a dedicated contract for receiving exclusive task orders.
+Also, no disrespect to members or the work produced; there are plenty of hubs of advanced research and development serving the Pentagon today.
 There are the national academies as well as research institutes, including the think tank Rand and the corporation Mitre, the latter through which Jason actually funneled its activities, and which operates seven other federally funded research and development centers.
 There are those funded by defense companies — Skunk Works and Phantom Works from Lockheed Martin and Boeing, respectively, to name a couple — and there are an increasing number of innovators coming from the commercial tech community to shake up modern warfare — Palantir and SpaceX, for example.
 And then there’s the Pentagon’s own innovation hubs — including DARPA, which interestingly had been one of Jason’s primary sponsors.
 (That relationship went south in 2002 when Jason refused to allow DARPA to select new members.)

 Are all these entities independent or nonprofit?
 Do some have corporate interests influencing where they focus their time and dollars?
 No and yes.
 But combined, they’re capable of providing comparable brainpower to Jason, and perhaps even more of the advanced R&D needed by the Pentagon to match efforts of near-peer adversaries around the world.